-For this reason, if you have activities that include offpremises or distance selling contracts, we recommend that you have a system in place allowing you to check whether the goods were mishandled by the consumer.
+For this reason, if you have activities that include offpremises or distance selling contracts, we recommend that you have a system in place allowing you to check whether the goods were mishandled or used by the consumer.

 Setting up a mechanism to verify whether a particular product has been used will help in case of a dispute with a consumer.
 You may in specific cases, for instance, use a specifically designed tool or procedure to check that.
-For example, an up-to-date inventory control system, through which goods come in and there is an immediate check on whether there is something missing or whether there are traces of abrasion.
 However, you will have to bear the cost for such verification.

-Please note that in cases where the trader has failed to inform about the right of withdrawal and the period is extended by up to 12 months, the consumer may withdraw from the contract after a considerable time, during which he has been effectively using the good without bearing any liability for the resulting wear and tear.
+Please note that in cases where the trader has failed to inform about the right of withdrawal and the period is extended by up to 12 months, the consumer may withdraw from the contract after a considerable time, during which s/he has been effectively using the good without bearing any liability for the resulting wear and tear.

-EU law does not regulate the enforcement of consumer's liability for the diminished value of the goods.
+EU law does not regulate the enforcement of a consumer's liability for the diminished value of the goods.
 General contract and procedural laws of Member States apply, and, for example, traders may be allowed to reduce the amount to be refunded.